Healthcare in Sweden: Management

 Sweden's health care system is organized and managed on three levels: national, regional and local.
 At the national level, the Ministry of Health and Social Affairs establishes principles and guidelines for care and sets the political agenda for health and medical care.
 The ministry, along with other government bodies, supervises activities at the lower levels, allocates grants, and periodically evaluates services to ensure correspondence to national goals.

 Regional responsibility for financing and providing health care is decentralized to the 21 county councils.
 A county council is a political body whose representatives are elected by the public every four years on the same day as the national general election.
 The executive board or hospital board of a county council exercises authority over hospital structure and management and ensures efficient health care delivery.
 County councils also regulate prices and the level of service offered by private providers.
 Private providers are required to enter into a contract with the county councils.
 Patients are not reimbursed for services from private providers who do not have an agreement with the county councils.
 According to the Swedish health and medical care policy, every county council must provide residents with good-quality health services and medical care and work toward promoting good health in the entire population.

 At the local level, municipalities are responsible for maintaining the immediate environment of citizens, such as water supply and social welfare services.
 Recently, post-discharge care for the disabled and elderly and long-term care for psychiatric patients was decentralized to the local municipalities.

 County councils have considerable leeway in deciding how care should be planned and delivered.
 This explains the wide regional variations.

 It is informally divided into 7 sections: "Close-to-home care" (primary care clinics, maternity care clinics, out-patient psychiatric clinics, etc.), emergency care, elective care, in-patient care, out-patient care, specialist care, and dental care.

 Since March 2018, all citizens have online access to their own electronic health records.
 Many different record systems are used, which has caused problems for interoperability.
 A national patient portal, 1177.se, is used by all systems, with both telephone and online access.
 As of June 2017, about 41% of the population had set up their own accounts to use personal e-services using this system.
 A national Health Information Exchange platform provides a single point of connectivity to the many different systems.

 Provision

-Private companies in 2015 provide about 20% of public hospital care and about 30% of public primary care, although in 2014 a survey by the SOM Institute found that 69% of Swedes were opposed to private companies profiting from providing public education, health, and social care, with only about 15% actively in favour.
+Private companies provide a significant portion of health care services, particularly in primary care.
+In 2023, approximately 46% of all primary care centers (vårdcentraler) in Sweden were privately run.
+However, hospital and specialist care remain largely public.
+Overall, private actors performed 19% of all publicly funded health care activities in 2023.

-In April 2015 Västernorrland County ordered its officials to find ways to limit the profits private companies can reap from running publicly funded health services.
+Public opinion regarding private profits in tax-funded welfare has historically been negative.
+Repeated surveys by the SOM Institute have shown that a clear majority of Swedes are opposed to allowing private companies to profit from providing tax-funded education and health care.